 Living in this fast paced world full of comparison and social media, pandemics and unknowns, peer pressure and high expectations, it's no wonder that so many teenagers are struggling.
 As a parent it can be hard to know if it's normal teenage moodiness or if your teen is struggling with something above and beyond normal teenage stress.
 Do you know the signs and how to help your teen if they are struggling with their mental health?
 Keep scrolling to learn more about teen depression and anxiety.

 When it comes to your teenager and anxiety, it is a good idea to talk to a mental health professional if you have noticed a significant shift in your teen that lasts for 6 months or more.
 If anxiety is negatively affecting your teenager's day to day life, there is help and hope.
-Contact us today.

 Anxiety is one of the most common forms of mental illness and it can affect your teen's health.
 If your teen suffers from an anxiety disorder, research suggests that they may run a higher risk of experiencing physical health problems as well.
 (Anxiety and Depression Association of America)

-According to the National Institute of Mental Health approximately 31.9% of teens have an anxiety disorder.
+According to the National Institute of Mental Health, approximately 31.9% of teens have an anxiety disorder.
 That means 1 in every 3 teens is struggling with anxiety that goes above and beyond every day worry or being stressed about an upcoming exam.

 meet our therapists